Gluten Free Thai Stuffed Sweet Potato Skins Recipe

 Combine the Sunbutter with the lime juice, tamari, honey, and chili garlic sauce.
 Add hot water, 1 tablespoon at a time, and stir until thinned out and creamy.

 Heat the olive oil in a large skillet over medium-high heat.
 Add the onion and red bell pepper, and cook until softened, 3-5 minutes.
 Add the broccoli and chicken plus about half the Sunbutter sauce.
 Cook, stirring occasionally, for about 3 minutes or until the broccoli is crisp-tender.
+Add this mixture to the bowl with the mashed sweet potato and stir to combine.

 Line a baking sheet with parchment paper or a silicone baking mat.
 Fill the sweet potato skins with the filling, place on the baking sheet, and cook for 10 minutes or until everything is heated through.